ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 Chairperson
 ------------

-The chairperson election happens once a year at the time the Committee agrees on.
+The chairperson election happens once a year at the time the Committee agrees on by voting in a dedicated community topic.
 If the current chairperson has to step down early, the election happens immediately.

 The process of the election consists of the following steps: